FAForever/faf-java-api/readme.md

 1. Clone the repository
 1. Import the project into IntelliJ
 1. Configure your JDK 8 if you haven't already
+1. Make sure you have the _IntelliJ Lombok plugin_ installed
 1. Launch `FafApiApplication`

 ## How to run from binary